csdurfee/csdurfee.github.io/content/the-public-gets-what-the-public-wants.md

 ### The ugly dogs
 The bottom teams were New Orleans, Charlotte, Miami, Philadelphia and Portland.
 All these teams except for Portland were total bummers to watch and cheer for this year.
 They had injuries and organizational dysfunction that led to totally wasted seasons.
 People don't like to take bets on teams that are a bummer to follow.

+This hints at the fact that a lot of people are taking bets because they want that team to win the bet, rather than because they believe the bet has a positive expected value.
+It's entertainment, not a business investment.

 ### Against the spread
 Here's the same data sorted by record against the spread.